 Not true.

-In stakeholder group elections the N.C.S.G. uses a weighted simple plurality voting system, not a pure ‘first past the post’ method.
+In stakeholder group elections the N.C.S.G. uses a weighted simple plurality voting system, not a pure ‘first past the post’ method, as alleged.
 Large organizations, defined as those with more than 600 members, receive 4 votes, small organizations receive 2 votes and individuals receive 1 vote.
 The weighted voting structure favors large organizations.

 Excluding organizations that are members of both constituencies (5 in total), the N.C.U.C. actually has more large organizations as members (21) than does the N.P.O.C.
 (20).
-The inference that the N.P.O.C. represents only large organizations and the N.C.U.C. small organizations is not true.
+The allegation that the N.P.O.C. represents only large organizations and the N.C.U.C. small organizations is not true.

 The Westlake Team’s analysis of the 2014 N.C.S.G. election to the G.N.S.O.
 Council assumes a causation that, again, simply is not true.
 For a constituency to have a member win a stakeholder group election it must run candidates.
 Only one N.P.O.C. member ran for the four available G.N.S.O.
 Council positions in 2014.